vtocitu365/Data-Visualization/README.md

 ## Structure of visualization

-* Circle: Each circle represents a planetary discovery method.
-Since there are four discovery methods, each year has up to four circles.
-Note that some of these methods didn't yield any discoveries or their planets were removed from consideration as described in the section above.
-Thus, the circles representing some methods don't appear every year.
+* Bar: Each bar represents the number of planets discovered using a particular discovery method for a period of a year.

 * x-Axis: The year in which the planet was discovered.